 Military Hearing Loss Claims

-Working in a noisy environment can lead to reduced hearing, tinnitus or even complete hearing loss.
 To say serving in the armed forces is a noisy environment would be understatement.
 Serving for Her Majesty’s Armed Forces deserves pride and praise, but unfortunately, the often long-lasting effects of working in such an environment can greatly impact your health.
 Luckily, our team of specialist solicitors are here to provide on-going guidance, expert advice and representation to military veterans to secure the hearing loss compensation you deserve.

 Military deafness is a form of Noise Induced Hearing Loss (NIHL), usually caused by the intense exposure to noises from weapons, armoury and explosive devices.
 However, reduced hearing can also stem from the continuous exposure to airplane engine noises, helicopter rotor blades, shipboard machinery and even faulty communication devices.
 While the effects of Noise Induced Hearing Loss can be immediate, they can also build up gradually and take time to develop.
 When symptoms develop, they can be permanent or temporary and range in the level of severity.
 The common ground that all these cases share is the veterans who suffer from military deafness are expected to have protection and prevention from the deterioration of their hearing.